 The exhibition is organized by participating students.
 The students form a creative team, similar to authentic art exhibits, and take on positions such as: curators, designers, producers, exhibition managers, educational guides, promoters and advertisers.

-Launching the community exhibition – The community is invited to the formal opening of the local exhibition during which the young photographers’ works are presented to the public.
+Launching the community exhibition – We recommend inviting the community to the formal opening of the local exhibition during which the young photographers’ works are presented to the public.
 The photographers mingle with the crowd and discuss their various works.
 Towards the close of the event, the community (or a judging committee chosen by the school) selects three photos, based on specific guidelines, to represent their institution in the global Jewish Lens @ Beit Hatfutsot Photo Competition.

 International photo exhibition

-The judging committee, headed by Zion Ozeri, will assess the various photos selected by the institutions and designate the twelve best photos for display at Beit Hatfutsot.
-The judges also assign first, second and third place winners, which will earn a prize for the institutions the photographers represent.
+The judging committee, headed by Zion Ozeri, will assess the various photos selected by the institutions and designate the best photos for display at Beit Hatfutsot.
+The judges also assign first, second and third place winners.

 Criteria for Selecting Winning Photos:

-Jewish Peoplehood – The ideas and concepts of the photograph must address at least one of the pillars of Jewish Peoplehood, such as: shared collective memory, Jewish values, multi-faceted connection to Israel, Hebrew or other Jewish languages, Jewish creativity and culture or Jewish faith and lifestyle.
+Jewish Peoplehood – The ideas and concepts of the photograph must address at least one of the pillars of Jewish Peoplehood: shared collective memory, Jewish values, multi-faceted connection to Israel, Hebrew or other Jewish languages, Jewish creativity and culture or Jewish faith and lifestyle.

-Esthetics – The photograph, like other modes of art, must be esthetic and engage the observer with a curiosity to learn more about the photo.
+Aesthetics – The photograph, like other modes of art, must be aesthetic and engage the observer with a curiosity to learn more about the photo.

 Creativity – The photo will fulfill the assignment in an original and meaningful way.
 The mediums and motifs are to be diverse and generate curiosity and feedback.